eranblack/Capstone/README.md

 In order to understand this result I tried running the model again after normalizing the data based on player --> normalized_ppg = player_ppg/max_player_ppg
-I did this so players that have a high ppg average don't bias the model.
+I did this so players that have a high ppg average don't "hide" the coach effect.

 model2:
 - created a random forest model with normalized values
-- Used the sam features I used in model 1
+- Used the same features I used in model 1
 - for this model the MSE is 0.044 whereas the benchmark is 0.081
 - feature importance is still showing the coach has very limited effect